All Products

 image

-Use the sp_rds_set_db_online stored procedure to set the database back to ONLINE status:
+Use the sp_rds_set_db_online stored procedure to bring it back online:

 USE master;